stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 There are going to be two checks:

 1. Upon WJH container start in the start script, check for debug counter entries in DB **DEBUG_COUNTER** table.<br>If found - log the error, abort the operation.
-Service will not be attempted to be restarted by systemd [S: Check systemd man].
+Service will not be attempted to be restarted by systemd.
 2. In WJH enable CLI, log error and print the message to the user:<br> "Enabling WJH with debug counters is not supported.
 To enable WJH disable debug counters first".

 To support WJH enable/disable at runtime, debug counters configuration producers have to be notified that debug counters became unavailable.
 The following option to implement this may be considered: